You will be moving around with our Ausome athletes, so it’s important you’re prepared. Make sure to bring with you:

 We want to make sure you have all the information you need!
 Please click on the links to familiarize yourself with the following Ausome Volunteer Policies:

-Be aware that we ask for a minimum of 3 hours of volunteer work per month.
-If you can not attend a program session, or have a particular problem, please contact your volunteer coordinator at your earliest convenience.
+If you can not attend a program session, or have a particular problem, please contact your Volunteer Coordinator at your earliest convenience.

 • 3 hours of volunteer work per month